Zhydee/ethical-hacking-recon/README.md

 ## 🛡️ Ethical Hacking – Reconnaissance Phase</h2>

-<p>This repository documents the reconnaissance phase of a penetration test conducted on a demo web application: <a href="http://megamegapom.free.nf/" target="_blank">megamegapom.free.nf</a>, as part of an Ethical Hacking coursework assignment (NWC4233).</p>
+<p>This repository documents the reconnaissance phase of a penetration test conducted on a demo web application: <a href="http://megamegapom.free.nf/" target="_blank">megamegapom.free.nf</a>, as part of an Ethical Hacking coursework group project (NWC4233).</p>

 <h3>👨‍💻 Project Author:</h3>
 <ul>